alopatenko/LLMEvaluation/README.md

 ---
 ### LLM as Judge
+- Can We Trust the Judges?
+Validation of Factuality Evaluation Methods via Answer Perturbation, [TruthEval](https://giovannigatti.github.io/trutheval/)
 - Rankers, Judges, and Assistants: Towards Understanding the Interplay of LLMs in Information Retrieval Evaluation, DeepMind, Mar 2025, [arxiv](https://arxiv.org/abs/2503.19092v1)
 - Judge Anything: MLLM as a Judge Across Any Modality, Mar 2025, [arxiv](https://arxiv.org/abs/2503.17489)
 - No Free Labels: Limitations of LLM-as-a-Judge Without Human Grounding, Mar 2025, [arxiv](No Free Labels: Limitations of LLM-as-a-Judge Without Human Grounding